 When experts speak of ovarian cancer, they also include two related cancers: fallopian tube cancer and primary peritoneal cancer.
 Both are staged and treated similarly to ovarian cancer.
 Estimates for ovarian cancer in BRCA mutation carriers also include the risk for fallopian tube and primary peritoneal cancer.
 Experts don’t know the exact lifetime risk for women with mutations and usually present a risk range from 10% -60% lifetime risk.

 In families with a strong history of ovarian cancer but no known BRCA mutation the risk is higher than in the general population but the exact risk is unknown.
-It is important for women in these families to consult with a cancer genetics expert.
+It is important for women in these families to consult with a cancer genetics expert to see if expanded panel tests for mutations in other genes is advisable.
 Researchers are looking for other causes of cancer in these families.
-Visit our page on research to determine whether your family qualifies for a research study to identify cancer risk in BRCA-negative families.

 Research will improve experts' ability to pinpoint ovarian cancer risk.
 It is important to consult with a cancer genetics specialist when determining your risk for ovarian cancer and making risk-management decisions.
 Stay in contact with a genetics expert for updates on current knowledge.